slmsuite/slmsuite/README.md

 ## Installation

-Install the latest version :mod:`slmsuite` from PyPi using:
+Install the latest version of `slmsuite` from PyPi using:

 ```console
 pip install slmsuite